-As of December 31, 2021, PSUs and DSUs were awarded to the Named Executive Officers and are outstanding as set out in the following table.
+As of December 31, 2022, PSUs were awarded to the Named Executive Officers and are outstanding as set out in the following table.
 PSU vesting is subject to a performance requirement and a three-year vesting period.
-DSUs vest as of the date they are awarded.
 The value of each PSU is equal to the average closing price of iA Financial Corporation's Common Shares for the first 20 business days of the reference period.
-The value of DSUs is calculated based on iA Financial Corporation's Common Share closing price on December 31, 2021.
-PSUs and DSUs also accumulate notional dividends based on the dividends paid on Common Shares.
+PSUs also accumulate notional dividends based on the dividends paid on iA Financial Corporation's Common Shares.